 With these basic types of units we have covered types by their order in what I think a more practical methodology.
 Order means how men would arrange themselves according to their function.
 A heavy infantry unit would be in close order or 4 F.P.S.
 I assign their morale and combat values accordingly.
 So with this said if you can stand to continue, so can I.

-In the photo above I have cut a loose order stand into two thirds and one third.
+When cutting a loose order stand into two thirds and one third.
 Together they become a single stand of three figures.
 Again this applies to either heavy infantry or medium infantry.
 I determine their strengths on the Q.R.S.
 (Quick Reference Sheets) for the scenario games.

 In the Roman army at this time each legion was assigned a wing or ala of cavalry.
 These ala were composed of squadrons of 32 mounted men grouped into one unit.
 There were about 300 mounted men in the ala give or take 10 or 20.
 Like the infantry these can be mounted on stands as 3 F.P.S.
 Likewise these stands can be cut for purposes of tactics and casualty removable.
 I like to cut the stands by thirds.
 A two third (2 figures) and a third with one figure.
 Here is an ala.